Brisknortherly is the blog of prizewinning Scottish author and academic Simon W. Hall.

 2014 – The History of Orkney Literature translated into Japanese and published in Tokyo (Alba Shobo).

-2014 – 2016 Seconded to Scottish Government, working as a Scots Language Coordinator for Education Scotland.
+2014 – 2016 Seconded to Education Scotland, working as a Scots Language Coordinator.

-2015 – Translated Julia Donaldson’s The Gruffalo into Orcadian Scots language.
+2015 – Translated Julia Donaldson’s The Gruffalo into Orcadian.
 Published as The Orkney Gruffalo by Itchy Coo in October 2015.
 The Orkney Gruffalo sold out in six weeks, and was Orkney’s best selling book in 2015.

 2015 – George Mackay Brown Memorial Lecture, Stromness, July 2015, ‘The State and Status of Orkney Language’.